SparrowOnPoint/SparrowOnPoint/README.md

 # Sparrow's #
-🐶 I'm a Discord server owner, and programmer.
+🐶 I'm a Discord server owner, and programmer specializing in Python and Scratch 3.0.
 I also transcribe sheet music.

 _____